nus-cs2113-AY2223S1/ip/docs/README.md

 ### `mark` - Mark a current task as done

-Mark a current task as done in the task list in the format `mark X` where X is the index of the task to be marked.
+Mark a current task as done in the task list in the format `mark (index)`

 **Example of usage:**